+Add Affiliation

 Last Updated : 2021-08-10 16:07:48

-Living in groups provides animals with many advantages, including disadvantages such as the possibility of sensory overload.
-Many animals however form large groups to roost and mate - that are filled with a multitude of signals of varying relevance to each individual.
-Here we focus on echolocating bats, that experiences the problem of sensory overload rather acutely due to their active sensing system.
-When in groups, echolocating bats may not be able to detect their surroundings because of masking from the loud calls and echoes from neighbouring bats.
-We investigate the echolocation of high duty-cycle bat groups in the field that emit calls very often with short silences in between.
-The high duty-cycle call emission means, the chances of call-overlaps are very high - which challenges acoustic measurements.
-We use a synchronised audio-video recording system to count the number of bats and record their echolocation across single and multi-bat flights.
+Living in groups has many benefits, but also costs such as the possibility of sensory overload.
+Large aggregations formed by animals to roost and mate are filled with a multitude of signals of varying relevance to each individual.
+Here, we focus on echolocating bats, which may experience strong sensory overload due to their active sensory system, particularly in groups (jamming).
+Consequently, several bat species may alter their vocalizations to reduce jamming.
+We investigated the echolocation behaviour of high duty-cycle constant-frequency bats, which emit long calls with short pauses, while flying in groups in a natural cave environment.
+Due to their call characteristics, high duty-cycle have high chances of spectro-temporal overlaps, which increases potential jamming for the bats, and also challenges acoustic measurements.
+We used synchronised audio-video recordings to count the number of bats and quantify their echolocation in single and multi-bat contexts.
 To quantify change in echolocation behaviour we develop methods to measure and analyse individual CF-FM calls and groups of overlapping calls.
 We find no major difference in quantified echolocation parameters between single and multi-bat flights.
 Our results highlight the robustness of bat echolocation, and the importance of studying behaviour under natural conditions.

+We thus show that horseshoe bats, despite their long calls that are prone to spectro-temporal overlap, do not alter their calls when flying in groups of up to four bats in a complex echoic cave environment

 Keywords : active sensing, echolocation, cocktail-party problem, group-living